farmera/sare_grant/spectral_indices.md

     sensitive to photosynthetic activity, specifically to the variation of chlorophyll content in plants.

 6. __CIR Composite (Color Infrared)__
-    * While a CIR Composite image is not an index (it's a composite) it does
+    * While a CIR Composite image is not strictly an index (it's a composite) it does

 #### When Choosing an Index